BAKER’S CHOCOLATE PROTEIN FUDGE

 In small bowl, nuke unsweetened Baker’s chocolate along with the butter 40 seconds, stir and nuke usually another 40 seconds, but until you know for sure, increase by 20 second increments, as every microwave oven differs.
 Add to food processor; process.

 In small bowl, nuke cocoa butter until melted; this could take up to 4 minutes.
 Allow to cool 5 minutes in the microwave oven before removing.
 Be careful as the bowl and cocoa butter will be super heated if you remove it immediately.
-Add to chocolate in food processor along with almond extract; process.
+Add to chocolate in food processor along with vanilla, OR almond extract; process.
 Spread evenly in prepared loaf pan.
 Freeze to harden and then refrigerate.

 Helpful Hint: It is a fairly strong almond flavor, so if you like you can halve the almond extract or use vanilla extract instead.
 I believe the whey protein powder I used is called Six Star from Walmart.